Updated: July 13th, 2025

 Fried foods cook quickly, and they’re often easier to eat on the go, which may explain why they’re so prevalent in our fast-paced society.
 But what is that convenience doing to your health?

-Research has shown that a number of health concerns are linked to the consumption of fried foods, including increased risk of diabetes, heart health, and weight gain.
+Research has shown that a number of health concerns are linked to the consumption of fried foods, including increased risk of diabetes, heart health, inflammation, and weight gain.

 Diabetes